ZhouHansen/rechyons/README.md

 To `MapStateToProps`, just treat `superstore` as your js object `initState`'s structure.To Change user's data, just call `superstore.user.update("name", "newname");`, or use a object if you have multiple datas to update once `superstore.user.update({name: "newname", age: 20});`.

 ## API

-Actually, the usage part is clear enough, `rechyons` is very easy to use.

 ### rechyons.reducer()